Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Introduction

-In this paper, for an isolated self-gravitating system consisting of $N$ extended fluid bodies, we will study the inter-body dynamics under the Newtonian limit of $f(R)$ gravity by following the method in ref.~\cite{Eric2014}.
-The system satisfies two assumptions: 1) Each body is composed of a perfect fluid, and no matter is being ejected or accreted by the body.
-2) Each body maintains approximate hydrostatic equilibrium and its typical size is far less than the typical separation between bodies.
-There are many such systems in the Universe, and a typical example is a binary system of main-sequence stars.
-The above two assumptions are applicable to most binary stars, and with them, it can be inferred that the motions of the bodies are independent of the details of their internal states.
-These assumptions also imply that the motions of the bodies can be described using a set of coarse-grained variables characterizing each body as a whole, such as mass, center-of-mass position, spin angular momentum, and multipole moment.
-The primary goal of this paper is to achieve this coarse-grained description of the inter-body dynamics for the system.
+In this paper, for an isolated self-gravitating system of $N$ extended fluid bodies, we will study the inter-body dynamics under the Newtonian limit of $f(R)$ gravity using the classical method.
+While the EFT framework offers a powerful tool for higher-order PN corrections and radiation reactions, the classical approach is sufficient for our focus on the Newtonian limit.
+The self-gravitating system is assumed to satisfy two assumptions: 1) Each body is composed of a perfect fluid, and maintains approximate hydrostatic equilibrium; 2) No matter is being ejected or accreted by any body, and their typical sizes are far less than the typical separation between them.
+Although these two assumptions are applicable to a wide range of self-gravitating systems, such as binary systems of main-sequence stars, they are not intrinsic requirements from the perspective of general extended-body dynamics.
+Rather, they are simplifying assumptions adopted within the present fluid-based framework, not prerequisites for the general theory of extended-body motion.
+To clearly delineate the range of applicability of the results obtained in this paper, the validity and scope of the above assumptions are examined in detail below.